PvtSeaCow/Discord-AutoDownloader/README.md

 # IMPORTANT
 REQUIRES PYTHON 3.5 64bit, NOTHING ELSE, ANY OTHER VERSION WILL NOT WORK
+ALSO REQUIRES REQUESTS
+- type in command prompt `pip install requests`

 1. Edit 'example-credentials.txt' (Login is in plain text, careful)
 2. Rename to 'credentials.txt'